threefoldfoundation/www_threefold_io/content/home/index.md

 ## **Self-Healing Data, Network, and Cloud Platform**

-Imagine a system which can scale to a planetary level, is compatible with AI, Cloud, Web2, Web3 and Edge IT workloads, has the potential to recover from unforeseen events, provides 100% uptime, and allows any machine and human to communicate over the shortest, most direct path.
+Imagine a system which can scale to a planetary level, is compatible with AI, Cloud, Web2, Web3 and Edge IT workloads, has the potential to recover from unforeseen events, capable to provide 100% uptime, and allows any machine and human to communicate over the shortest, most direct path.

 <br>